Troubled economy, troubled home

-When we seek news about what's happening in the economy, we get even more stressed because the news is often so bleak -- job losses, industries in collapse, and even stress-related violence in our schools, homes, and workplaces.
+iris wright/ShutterstockWhat is stress?
+It's a lot of things, of course, but it seems just turning on the TV flips on the stress switch.
+When we seek news about what's happening in the economy, we get even more stressed because the news is often so bleak—job losses, industries in collapse, and even stress-related violence in our schools, homes, and workplaces.
+And it's no secret financial woes can also wreak havoc on your marriage, thus adding even more stress.
+Fortunately, there are at least 12 ways to stop arguing about money with your spouse.

 Content continues below ad